Faculty and Staff of Holy Trinity School

 Holy Trinity is a shining gem in the Ligonier Valley.
 The students and their families are kind, respectful, and cooperative.
 Holy Trinity School is a Christ-centered school and the teachers and staff are able to share important values and teach lessons based on the teachings of the Bible.
 I feel so comfortable and welcome here.
 I do feel like the students are part of my extended family.

-Hello, my name is Mrs. Sally Findley, and I’ve been teaching First Grade at Holy Trinity since 2000.
-I love teaching First Grade and seeing my students grow into independent readers and writers.
+Hello, my name is Mrs. Sally Findley, and I’ve been teaching at Holy Trinity since 2000.
+I love teaching and seeing my students grow into independent readers and writers.
 I’m an avid reader, and I try to instill the love of reading in my students.

 I have a Bachelor of Science degree from Slippery Rock University in Health Education.
 I earned my Elementary Certification from St. Vincent College when my youngest child started school.
 Before Holy Trinity, I was a substitute teacher at the elementary and secondary levels.